Where there’s a will there's a way: Blind software programmer Vojtěch Polášek graduated with honors

 What was the most interesting finding from your thesis?

-You have also mentioned your advisor Milan Brož who is working for Red Hat and is a kind of ambassador for MUNI.
-Can you tell us about him in the role of adviser?
+You have also mentioned your advisor Milan Brož who is working for Red Hat and is a kind of ambassador for MU.
+Can you tell us about him in the role of advisor?
 How was it?

 What are you currently doing in Red Hat?
 What is your role?